Electrical Energy from Solid Waste

 c) Facilitating chemical reactions

-d) Minimizing waste generation
+d) Minimising waste generation

 10. What are some challenges associated with the biological conversion of syngas in waste-to-energy processes?